Honors College Requirements

 Scholarship Requirements

 The Honors College Academic Excellence and Servant Leadership Scholarship is awarded to high-achieving students who have demonstrated impressive academic achievement and exceptional servant leadership.
 This is a competitive, application-based selection process.
-Although multiple awards are available at varying amounts, the award is not guaranteed to those that meet the following criteria.
+Although multiple awards are available at varying amounts, the award is not guaranteed to those who meet the following criteria.
 A secondary application is required to be considered.

 Incoming Freshmen